lkodinsson/MARS/Old/Core/Characters/Archetypes.md

 ## Ranger

 Some people prefer to live among nature, where insight is a key component to survival and understanding.
-Survival in nature requires a keen eye and a sharp mind; those who call themselves rangers have a strong ability to solve puzzles or understand complicated mysteries.
+Survival in nature requires a keen eye and a sharp mind; those who call themselves rangers have a strong ability to solve puzzles or understand complicated mysteries and a personal association with nature.
+Rangers are often found acting as guardians or managers of a natural wildlife habitat.

 **Skills** [Agility](/Core/PHB.md#agility-dex) or [Athletics](/Core/PHB.md#athletics-str) (r6), [Medicine](/Core/PHB.md#medicine-int) (r6), [Perception](/Core/PHB.md#perception-dex) (r6), [Finesse](/Core/PHB.md#finesse-dex), [Martial](/Core/PHB.md#martial-dex), or [Ranged](/Core/PHB.md#ranged-dex) (r6), [Wild Empathy](/Core/PHB.md#wild-empathy-res) (r6)
 **Maneuvers** Rangers start with one maneuver.